sunduchkov/aloop/README.md

 After Ubuntu setup please check which audio hardware is available on your system.
 The easiest way to do this is:

->aplay -l # this is standard tool from alsa-util package
+>aplay -l <br>
+>aplay -L

-To check ALSA audio system you can use the following command line tools
+To check ALSA audio system you can use the following command line tools from alsa-utils package.

 >aplay <br>
 >arecord <br>